PizzaStack/PizzaStack.github.io/Notes/Tools/Jenkins.md

 ## Agents
 Jenkins jobs normally run on the master node, the server the Jenkins instance defining the pipeline shares.
 But distributed builds are possible through a Jenkins Agent, a separate node hosted on a different server and linked to a master node through SSH.
 A Jenkins master with one or more agents can run a build on these agents thereby freeing up resources on the master for other jobs.

+# Example Plugin use: GitHub Hooks
+Rather than poll a GitHub repository at regular intervals, Jenkins can be configured to listen to the repository for any updates, then trigger a build.

+## On GitHub
+On a repository, under "Settings" and "Integrations and Services", the Jenkins (GitHub plugin) service can be added and configured using  `http://<your public DNS>:8080/jenkins/github-webhook/` as the Jenkins hook URL.
+"Active" should be checked.

+Under the user's profile, "Settings", then "Personal access tokens" under "Developer settings", a user access token can be generated and assigned a repository scope.
+The generated token, an alphanumeric string pattern, can be copied over to Jenkins.

+## On Jenkins
+In "Manage Jenkins", "Global Tool configuration", The path to Git should be configured.
+Then Under "Configure System", then "Github", and "Add GitHub Server", the hook can be added.
+The API URL should be `https://api.github.com` while in "Credentials", then "Add/Jenkins" and "Kind", the "secret text" should be the generated token copied from GitHub.
+"Test connection" should display a message saying, "Credentials verified for user `<your github name>`... etc".

+Then while configuring a project job, "Git" should be chosen under "Source Code Management" specifying the repository URL and branch to build from.
+Afterwards the "GitHub hook trigger for GITScm polling" under "Build Triggers" should enable the feature for the pipeline.